 I love hiking, yoga, reading and spending time doing just about anything with my son.
 I yearn to explore the world around me and tend to categorize my best travel adventures by food, drink and places to swim.
 I might also be convinced to visit a museum or two along the way.

-Kay, now we get really personal.
-Do you have any special hobbies, interests or weird competencies?
+Any special hobbies, interests or weird competencies?

 Huh.
 Well, I lived in a van and followed the Grateful Dead around in my misspent youth.
 And I’ll eat butter on just about anything.
 Is that weird enough?